datapsyche/fastpages/_posts/2018-11-10-Literature Review- RNN and LSTM implementation in Tensor Flow.md

+---
+toc: true
+layout: post
+description: Implementing RNN / LSTM in Tensorflow
+categories: [markdown]
+title: Implementing RNN / LSTM in Tensorflow
+---

-## pImplementing RNN / LSTM in Tensorflow
+## Implementing RNN / LSTM in Tensorflow

 So i started learning about LSTM and RNN through Christopher Olah's blog about the same.
 Please find it here - http://colah.github.io/posts/2015-08-Understanding-LSTMs .
 It gives a great intuitive understanding about the topic that I'm trying to implement.